piero-vic/pierolescano.com/src/content/notes/array.md

     wouldn't be consistent.
 - **It has a fixed size.**
   - Items are stored consecutively.
 If we try to add elements to the array the next block might not available.
-  - Inserting an element implies that you're overwritting something.
+  - Inserting an element implies that you're overwriting something.
 - **How we access an element in an array?**
   - We use the index as an offset, multiply it by the length of the type to get the position we want, go to that position and read the value.